lunes, 12 de noviembre de 2001

 (Valeria Valoska amiga poetisa peruana)

-She goes around leaving poetry
+She wanders, leaving poetry

-to the torrent of delighted beings
+to the torrent of delighted souls,

-the sky reach with both your hands
+to reach the sky with both her hands.

-laughed at life, she laughed
+She laughed at life, she laughed,

-indifferent to suspecting something
+indifferent to suspecting

-Valeria put together verses that lived
+Valeria wove verses that lived

-through a throbbing sailor
+through a sailor’s throbbing heart;

-I loved her in my silence every day
+I loved her in silence every day,

-or when reading her fantasies at night
+or when reading her fantasies at night,

-without knowing what they could cause:
+not knowing what they might cause—

 merciless kafires would judge me

-to live captivated by her name.
+for living captivated by her name.

 Orión